EtienneTho/strf-like-model/README.md

 ![Example](https://github.com/EtienneTho/strf-like-model/blob/main/strf_plots_avg.png)

+The scripts 'demo.py' contains an example of computation and plot.

 These scripts have been developed to compute STRFs like representations in:

 Thoret, E., Caramiaux, B., Depalle, P., McAdams, S. (2020) Learning metrics on spectrotemporal modulations reveals the perception of musical instrument timbre, Nature Human Behaviour (https://rdcu.be/cbuTM)